eagle-1/qemu-static-conf/README.md

 ### Why isn't this built into Debian/Ubuntu (but it is in Fedora)?

-Not sure, that systemd service is distributed with them out of the box, but Fedora supplies these files with their qemu-user-static package, while Debian and Ubuntu don't.
+Fedora supplies these files with their qemu-user-static package, while Debian and Ubuntu don't.
 Bug report is here: https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=868217